DynamoDS/RefineryPrimer/03-hello-project-refinery/03-02_setting-up-a-graph-for-refinery.md

 ## Launch Generative Design

-In Dynamo navigate to the toolbar and select _`Generative Design > Launch Generative Design`_
+In Dynamo navigate to the toolbar and select _`Generative Design > Create Study`_

 <img src="../assets/hello/setting23.png" style="width:200px;"/>

-Once Generative Design is lauched you would have to select _`New Study`_
+Once Generative Design is lauched you would have to select a saved study.

 <br/>